lshift/jamume/README.md

 To use the algorithm, everything must be a type - classes, interfaces, and primitive types are all types.
 We need to generate a list of super-types for all types in the system.
-2.1.1 Supertypes for objects

 In dylan, you list your superclasses, and its this order that the linearization uses.
 In java, you list the interfaces you implement,